metabase/metabase/docs/administration-guide/13-embedding.md

 ### Additional parameters

-You can add to the embedding URL these additional parameters to affect the look and feel:
+To change the look and feel of the embed, you can add additional parameters to the embedding URL:

-- bordered: true or false.
-Adds a visible border to the embed
+- **bordered**: true or false.
+Adds a visible border to the embed.
-- titled: true or false.
-Adds or removes the title to the embedding
+- **titled**: true or false.
+Adds or removes the title to the embedding.
-- theme: null or night.
-Shows the embedded iframe in dark mode
+- **theme**: null or night.
+Shows the embedded iframe in dark mode.

 ### Reference applications